Back to blog

 If you're reading this, there’s a chance you’re new to telecom and its long list of acronyms.
 In this article, we’ll demystify some of the most commonly used telecom terms: MNO, MVNA, MVNE and MVNO, and explore how, by working with an end-to-end platform and leveraging modern APIs and automation, mobile brands can bypass complexity, reduce capital expenditure and create beautiful user experiences for their customers.

-What is a mobile network operator (MNO)?
+What is a Mobile Network Operator (MNO)?

 As well as selling mobile plans directly to consumers, MNOs sell connectivity at wholesale rates to Mobile Virtual Network Operators (MVNOs), such as Mint Mobile and Consumer Cellular, which then sell on to end users.
 This relationship benefits all parties.